JetBrains/kotlin/spec-docs/function-types.md

 ## Goals

 * Get rid of 23 hardwired physical function classes.
-The problem with them is, reflection introduces a few kinds of functions but each of them should be invokable as a normal function as well, and so we get `{top-level, member, extension, member-extension, local, ...} * 23` = **a lot** of physical classes in the runtime.
+One of the problems with them is that they should be effectively duplicated in reflection which means a lot of physical classes in the runtime.
-* Make extension functions coercible to normal functions (with an extra parameter).
-At the moment it's not possible to do `listOfStrings.map(String::length)`
+* Make extension functions coercible to normal functions (with an extra parameter), so that it's possible to do `listOfStrings.map(String::length)`
 * Allow functions with more than 23 parameters, theoretically any number of parameters (in practice 255 on JVM).
 * At the same time, allow to implement Kotlin functions easily from Java: `new Function2() { ... }` and overriding `invoke` only would be the best.
 Enabling SAM conversions on Java 8 would also be terrific.